Kingdom of Fanes: Wolff's errors

 Since the material was very fragmented, Wolff stated he had to make additions some rework so to produce a complete text.
 However, he was not very precise at stating which parts of his work were his own.
 Ulrike Kindl, germanologist at the University of Venice, analysed Wolff's method and the sagas extensively, in order to backtrack to the original material.
 According to her work, Wolff's book could be separated in three different parts, initially independent: a corpus of stories from the Val Badia and Cortina d'Ampezzo revolving around the character of Dolasilla and the Fanes, a Fodom one about Aurona, the underground land of plenty, and Lidsanel's saga from Fassa Valley.

 Mentioned places and underlying events

 The dating of the cycle is uncertain, likely from a pre-Roman period.
-Some themes suggested Wolff, Kindl and various scholars that the original story may date back to the end of the Iron Age, around 900 BCE.
+Some themes suggested Wolff, Kindl and various scholars that the original story may date back to the beginning of the Iron Age, around 900 BCE.

 Following such dating, if the story were to be somewhat based on historical events, the southern people the Fanes are at war with might be, then, the Palaeo-Venetics.

 Initially such dating was supposed implausible, as it was believed that humans did not populate the dolomitic valleys until Roman times, but such hypothesis was proved wrong by various archaeological discoveries, like the Mesolithic burial in Mondeval (San Vito di Cadore).

 The events take place mostly on the Fanes plateau.
 Some of the mentioned places are Plan de Corones, lake Braies, the Averau, the Falzarego Pass.